Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Space-time symmetries and ergodicity

 \section{Space-time symmetries and ergodicity}

+In this section and the following sections, we consider a general framework, in which general results are established.
+These results ultimately lead to the main results for quantum spin chains expressed above, proved in Section \ref{sectchains}.

-We consider a Hilbert space $\hi$ with inner product $\bra\la a,\la b\ket$ and norm $||\la a|| = \sqrt{\bra \la a,\la a\ket}$ ($\la a,b\in\hi$).
+We consider a countable-dimensional Hilbert space $\hi$ with inner product $\bra\la a,\la b\ket$ and norm $||\la a|| = \sqrt{\bra \la a,\la a\ket}$ ($\la a,b\in\hi$).
 As illustrated in the previous section, this Hilbert space has the interpretation as a space of observables within a thermodynamically large physical system, and the inner product, as the connected correlation function of two observables.
-For technical reasons, we assume that $\hi$ is countable dimensional -- this holds in the GNS construction of quantum spin chains.

-In this section, we express the minimal requirements on $\hi$, including the presence of appropriate groups of unitary operators, interpreted as arising form space-time translation invariance.
+We express below the minimal requirements on $\hi$, including the presence of groups of unitary space-time translations operators.
 We then consider the notion of ergodicity.
 We show that ergodicity along almost all rays in space-time must hold if a weak version of ergodicity along all space-like rays holds.
 This will play a crucial role in the hydrodynamic projection mechanism described in Section \ref{sectproof}.